 Let us remember once again the Big Lie , the principle of the Atlantic Charter, which says “Britain and America respect the right of all people choose the form of government under which they will live, and they wish to see sovereign rights and self-government restored to those who have been forcibly deprived of them.”
 Millions of people have died thinking they were defending that principle.
 Now men and women who dare to inscribe that principle on their banners are shot down by the “defenders of democracy”.

 There are massacres everyday in Indo-China, India and Java.
 The men who sit in judgement on the murders of Lidice are ordering Javanese villages to be burnt to the ground as reprisals.

 What is the crime of these “extremists”, of these “rebels”, of these “undesirable elements” and “rioters”?
-Pandit Nehru declared a few days ago in Lahore: “Four hundred million Indians can no longer dominate British domination.
+Pandit Nehru declared a few days ago in Lahore: “Four hundred million Indians can no longer tolerate British domination.
 We are now very impatient to throw away the yoke of slavery.
 We are now terribly sick of the British Government; we say ‘go to hell’”.